rrovetto/NASA-Datanauts/README.md

 - [2020 call](https://www.federalregister.gov/documents/2020/01/16/2020-00553/nasa-datanaut-applicant-selection)

 # About my involvment
 I applied to the program in 2017 and was accepted into the Spring 2017 class.
-I gave a power-point presentation on ontology, and attended regular meetings, and sessions.
+I gave a presentation on ontology [purchase here](https://tinyurl.com/4ap2mvcs), and attended regular meetings, and sessions.
 I worked with a NASA employee.
 The work eventually became a NASA Technical Memorandum.
 The images folder contains some screen-captures providing proof of my membership.